PREAMBLE AND SUMMARY

-The RMB aims to provide the country with a science, technology and innovation infrastructure of fundamental importance to the nuclear sector.
+RMB is intended to provide the country with a science, technology and innovation infrastructure of fundamental importance to the nuclear sector.
 The project comprises a 30 MW research reactor as well as several associated facilities and laboratories to perform the following functions: radioisotope production, with emphasis on molybdenum 99 (Mo-99); irradiation tests of nuclear fuels and materials; and scientific research using neutron beams.
-The reactor’s site has been chosen in São Paulo State, and environmental impact assessments have been conducted.
+The reactor’s site has been chosen to be in the state of São Paulo, and environmental impact assessments have been conducted.
 Local approval and a preliminary environmental licence have been issued to RMB by the corresponding nuclear and environmental regulators.
-Basic engineering design has been concluded and detailed engineering design is in progress.
+The basic engineering design has been concluded and the detailed engineering design is in progress.
 Both designs were contracted in cooperation with Argentina.

 2.8.2.
 Development of advanced nuclear power technologies

 Brazil participated actively on the Generation IV International Forum from its beginning until the conclusion of the roadmap in 2003.
 From that point on, the country became a non-active member.